lauren/pick-a-color/README.md

 Specifies whether or not the field can be left blank.
 Use this if the color input is not a required field.
 Thanks to [San](https://github.com/san) for adding this feature!

+#### inlineDropdown

+Specifies whether the dropdown should be shown below the input field (instead of the default, to the right) on desktop browsers.

 ## Tested Browsers

 I've tested Pick-a-Color in these browsers: